 - Brush each side with the leftover marinade once.

 - Cover the grill pan to allow hot air to circulate through the pan (just as it would in a real gas grill) and cook both sides for approx. 5 minutes each.
 That is all!
 You can see how they look when they are ready in the below picture.
-Now, you are ready to assemble your vegan portobello mushroom burger.

 The best part of the whole recipe is building your yummy portobello burger.
 I know that the more layers you add, the harder it is to eat.
 However, I really-really recommend all these layers for you to try.
 They are absolutely amazing and delicious together!